Ranked #41 car in the UK · SUV · 13,741 units sold last year

 The short version

-The Vauxhall Grandland holds its value about averagely and costs about average to run.
-Its MOT-based reliability is excellent, 84 out of 100, ahead of 84% of the cars we track.
-On three-year value retention it ranks better than 43% of models.
+The Vauxhall Grandland costs about average to run.
+Its MOT-based reliability is good — an MOT score of 77/100, ahead of 65% of the cars we track.

 Eligible for £1,500 off — UK Electric Car GrantBand 2